 Adding to more than 50 other scholarly publications, he co-edited Medical Effects of Nuclear War for the National Academy of Sciences and chaired the Safety Advisory Committee for the cleanup of Three Mile Island.
 He chaired the Florida Marine Fisheries Commission, which regulates and protects state marine resources.
 He was also a consultant for various universities and university systems and co-edited Medical Education in Transition for the Robert Wood Johnson Foundation.

 Throughout his career, Dr. Marston surmounted challenges and achieved impressive results with grace, skill, wisdom, charm and expertise.
 He and his wife Ann enjoyed a close and loving relationship that lasted more than 50 years.

 The University of Florida has recognized their contributions to the institution by naming the Marston Science Library and the Ann Carter Garnett Marston Visiting Lectureship in Fine Arts.

 Dr. Marston died in Gainesville on March 14, 1999.

-The Marston Science Library houses collections in agriculture, life sciences, engineering, physical sciences, mathematics and earth sciences as well as the Map and Imagery Library.
+The Marston Science Library houses collections in agriculture, life sciences, engineering, physical sciences, mathematics and earth sciences.